 Why I have been unable to convince myself to use a bullet journal

-The main reason I haven’t hopped on the bullet journal express is because of the fact that I am a minimalist.
+The main reason I haven’t hopped on the bullet journal express is due to the fact that I am a minimalist.
 While I am sure there are many minimalists who use bullet journals, I cannot be one of them.
 You see, one of the reasons I turned to minimalism is because of my personality.
 I am an all or nothing kind of person.
 If I am going to do something, I am going to do it right.
 Which means a simple notebook and pen will not do.
 Oh no, I would need to purchase every art supply known to man before I even attempted to start a bullet journal.
 I’d buy a multitude of markers, highlighters, gel pens, watercolor paints, stamping supplies, stickers, as well as notebooks.
 In case I messed up the first one.

 The cost of these items alone would be enough to send my budget of a financial cliff.
 Just thinking about how much I spend on school supplies each year is enough to bring a tear to my eye.
 Imagine if I had to have $200 worth of supplies in order to create my very own bullet journal.